genoni-studio/nextjs-tailwind-4/README.md

 Prior to version 4, Tailwind used a `tailwind.config.js` [configuration file](https://v3.tailwindcss.com/docs/theme) to determine the categories of classes to enable or redefine.
 With version 4, that configuration happens in a CSS file.

+[`globals.css`](https://github.com/genoni-studio/nextjs-tailwind-4/blob/main/src/app/globals.css) is an example of configuring Tailwind v4 and is discussed here.

 ### Importing Tailwind

 To use all of Tailwind, you add a single import statement in a CSS file: